 Most utilities provide some type of program to compensate for installing a solar system.
 The most common, with some being utility specific:

-Utilities, whether a cooperative or Investor Owned Utility (IOU) pay you their retail avoided cost rate for any excess production generally for projects up to 40kw.
+Utilities, whether a cooperative, municipal, or Investor Owned Utility (Xcel, Mn Power, Otter Tail), will pay you their retail energy rate for any production that is not used internally for projects up to 40kw AC.

-Under net metering, at the end of a monthly billing period is generally credited to the next month’s bill.
-Compensation may take the form of an actual payment (i.e., check for purchase) or as a credit on the customer's bill.
+Under net metering, at the end of a monthly billing period the earned income is generally credited to the next month’s bill.
+Projects that greatly exceed the customer's energy usage may take the form of an actual payment typically at year end.

 The electric utilities must maintain sufficient generating capacity and transmission capacity to supply a customer’s peak demand at any given time.
 The utility does not know for sure when the peak demand might come, but it has to be ready.
 Most of the time the utility’s generating and transmission capacity sits by idly waiting to spring into action whenever customers demand it.
 It is expensive to maintain that excess generation and transmission capacity.
-Utilities charge customers for the costs of having power ready on demand at any time through the demand charge.
-The purpose was that PUC decided that Xcel should compensate large users for Xcel not having to wheel power to the customer.
-They decided that large users that install solar systems should be compensated the same as Backup/Stand-by generation.
+Utilities charge customers for the costs of having power ready on demand.
+MN PUC decided that Xcel should compensate larger users for not having to wheel power to the customer.
+They decided that large users that install solar systems shall be compensated the same as Backup/Stand-by generation.